IBM/ibm-materials-notebook/apps/docs/docs/guide/tutorial.md

 2. A `connection` or `edge`, representing a chemical bond between two nodes.
 3. A `container` which can contain child nodes, connections between child nodes, or other containers

-In the followin examples, we'll define two simple polymer graph representations in CMDL.
+In the followin examples, we'll define two simple polymer graph representations in TYPES.
 For more complicated examples of polymeric materials, see the polymer graph folder in examples.

 ### Fragment References